hoangduytran/blender-manual/manual/grease_pencil/modes/draw/guides.rst

    Spacing
       Guide spacing.

+.. _bpy.types.GPencilSculptGuide.reference_point:

 Reference Point
    Determines the origin point to use for the creation of the lines.
    Applies only for *Circular* and *Radial* guides.

-   Cursor
-      Use the cursor as a reference point.
+   :Cursor: Use the cursor as a reference point.

-   Custom
-      Use a custom location as a reference point.
+   :Custom: Use a custom location as a reference point.

       Custom Location
          X, Y Z

-   Object
-      Use an object as a reference point.
+   :Object: Use an object as a reference point.

       Object
          A :ref:`Data ID menu <ui-data-id>` to select the object (usually an empty),